Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Migration complexity measures how difficult it would be to move this org to a new instance or merge it with another org.
 High field counts, custom metadata dependencies, and hardcoded IDs all increase migration complexity.
 A typical scoring model: 1 point per 100 custom fields, 2 points per object with circular lookups, 5 points per integration with hardcoded record IDs, 10 points per Process Builder with 30+ criteria.
 An org scoring above 200 points will require 12+ months for a clean migration.

 Operational fragility measures how likely the org is to experience production failures under normal business conditions.
 Count automations without error handling, integrations without retry logic, and processes that approach governor limits at 80% of current transaction volume.
 The critical threshold is any automation that fails more than once per month in production.
-If you’re seeing recurring failures in the same automation, that’s not a bug — that’s architectural fragility.
+If you’re seeing recurring failures in the same automation, that’s not a bug.
+That’s architectural fragility.

 Technical obsolescence measures exposure to deprecated features and unsupported patterns.
 Salesforce announces deprecation timelines years in advance, but most orgs don’t track them systematically.
 As of 2026, the high-risk items are: any remaining Workflow Rules or Process Builder (Flow is the supported automation framework), SOAP API integrations (REST is the current standard), and Classic Email Templates (Lightning Email Templates are the replacement).
 Score 1 point per deprecated feature instance.
 Above 50 points, you’re facing a forced migration within 18 months.